Trailblazing: The Family Medicine Inpatient Service at SFGH

 Current Chair of FCM, Dr. Megan Mahoney, emphasized, “The accomplishments Family and Community Medicine Department has made since our founding, in delivering health in accessible ways, have expanded wellbeing for countless, strengthened institutions and public education.
 The respect the department has garnered is built on the vision and energies of our pioneering physicians, our trailblazers.”

 Their vision stretched beyond the traditional norms of healthcare, challenging the status quo.
-A team of talented visionaries dedicated themselves to health care in the time when the war in Vietnam and the war on poverty had shaken and informed the social landscape.
-"Visionary' is often understood only in hindsight.
+A team of talented visionaries dedicated themselves to health care in the time when the war in Vietnam and the war on poverty had shaken and informed the social landscape. "'Visionary' is often understood only in hindsight.
 By challenging traditional structures at medical institutions, the trailblazers at FCM were developing a better system to serve everyone but especially to serve the underserved.

 The origin story of the department from meager support and old guard opposition, evolved from an experiment to transformer of systems.
 The burgeoning specialty of Family Medicine delivered improved outcomes, and harmonized healthcare practices with social justice.